Global Treasury Advisory services

 Is your organization ready to respond to Base Erosion and Profit Shifting (BEPS)?

 While the Organization for Economic Co-operation and Development’s (OECD) BEPS initiative heralds tectonic changes to the international tax framework, a number of these changes concern treasurers directly.
 Deloitte can help you navigate this new environment, delivering strategic insight and planning ideas.
-Melissa Cameron, Deloitte Advisory leader of Deloitte & Touche LLP’s Global Treasury practice, weighs in on what treasurers need to know during a EuroFinance 2015 Treasury Talk.
+Melissa Cameron, Deloitte Risk and Financial Advisory leader of Deloitte & Touche LLP’s Global Treasury practice, weighs in on what treasurers need to know during a EuroFinance 2015 Treasury Talk.

 We work with treasurers, treasury teams, CFOs, and CIOs to help them address key challenges facing treasury organizations by offering deep treasury experience across the entire spectrum of services that a treasury team needs, including: